utdata/rwdir/docs/12-census-more.md

 - Introduce the New York Times' collection of COVID-related data.
 - Along the way we'll learn how to use `slice()` to get a subset of data.
-- Use Tidyverse to pull 2020 Decennial Census population data.
+- Use tidycensus to pull 2020 Decennial Census population data.
 - Introduce the concept of "joining" data on a common key variable.
 - Create COVID cases and death rates using the combination of these two data sets.
 - Map the results.